Max Meldrum: Early life

 Max Meldrum was born in 1875 in Edinburgh, Scotland.
 His father, Edward Meldrum, was an analytical chemist and his mother, Christina Meldrum (née Macglashan), a schoolteacher.
 Products of the Scottish enlightenment, both parents fervently embraced scientific progress and empiricism.
 His mother was said to be particularly zealous in her beliefs in scientific progress, having “inverted Calvinism into an equally fierce agnosticism…[her] eyes would gleam with holy fire while she would orate upon her favorite scheme of filling the churches with scientific instruments and the cathedrals with mighty telescopes.”
-Edward, who was friends with many of the city’s painters, introduced Max to art from an early age - he as his father spent many a day touring the city’s well-regarded art galleries when Max was young boy.
+Edward, who was friends with many of the city’s painters, introduced Max to art from an early age - he and his father spent many a day touring the city’s well-regarded art galleries when Max was a young boy.

 In 1889, the family – Edward, Christina, Max, and Max’s two brothers – emigrated to Australia.
 His sister Elizabeth was born soon after their arrival in Melbourne.
 Once there, Max decided the academic life was not for him and quit formal schooling.
 Initially taking up a clerkship at a wool store, in 1892 he enrolled in the School of Design at the Melbourne National Gallery Art School.

 Learning the painting trade

-Max entered in the National Gallery Art School in 1892, the very same year that Lindsay Bernard Hall, a staunchly conservative English-born artist and teacher, began his long tenure as the school’s director.
+Max entered the National Gallery Art School in 1892, the very same year that Lindsay Bernard Hall, a staunchly conservative English-born artist and teacher, began his long tenure as the school’s director.
 Bernand Hall took a classical approach to teaching; before a student could even pick up a brush they had to first master charcoal drawing to a level that their work could be included in the school's annual exhibition.
-He believed painting should “proceed from breadth to detail, from general to particular truths, but always to see them in their order of importance; that is, to draw .”
+He believed painting should “proceed from breadth to detail, from general to particular truths, but always to see them in their order of importance; that is, to draw.”
 In addition to classes at the National Gallery, Meldrum also studied under George Coates.
 Coates' classes, held at the North Melbourne Trades Hall, became a gathering point for Melbourne’s bohemian scene and were attended by artists such as Lional and Percy Lindsey, as well as George Bell.

 To help with his tuition and expenses, Max also produced illustrations for Champion, a short-lived local paper launched by journalist, publisher, and socialist Henry Hyde Champion.